QuantumSavory/QuantumClifford.jl/docs/src/datastructures.md

     H --> H_desc2["<code>Efficient project! operations</code>"]
 </div>
 ```

-There are four different data structures used to represent stabilizer states.
-If
-you will never need projective measurements you probably would want to use
-[`Stabilizer`](@ref).
-If you require projective measurements, but only on pure
-states, [`Destabilizer`](@ref) should be the appropriate data structure.
-If
-mixed stabilizer states are involved, [`MixedStabilizer`](@ref) would be
-necessary.

 [`Stabilizer`](@ref) is simply a list of Pauli operators in a tableau form.
 As a
 data structure it does not enforce the requirements for a pure stabilizer state